secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/smartling/index.html.md

 ### Marketo

 **Important:** The original source asset must be available in the same location from where the translation was requested for the connector to successfully create the translated version in your Marketo instance.

+When you submit Marketo jobs, the jobs will be available in the general `Jobs` tab in the platform and within the Marketo connector.
+Marketo jobs will not have the same name as jobs submitted through the `Documents` since these jobs are automated.

 ### PathFactory